iCliniq Logo

 Ear Ache - Home Remedies

 Children can have ear infections frequently, which causes pain in the ear.
-But the doctors might not prescribe antibiotics every time.
+However, the doctors might not prescribe antibiotics every time.
 The prescribing guidelines have changed over the past five years.
 And not every time, the ear infection needs to be treated with antibiotics.
 Most of the time, the infection clears on its own and does not require any treatment as such.
-If the infection does not subside within two to three days, then you may have to consider consulting a doctor and taking prescribed medicines.
+If the infection does not subside within two to three days, then individuals may have to consider consulting a doctor and taking prescribed medicines.

-What Is an Ear Ache?
+What Is an Earache?

-Earache can occur in both adults and children, but mostly it is seen in children.
-Ear aches can affect one or both ears at the same time.
+Earache can occur in both adults and children, but mostly, it is seen in children.
+Earaches can affect one or both ears at the same time.
 In the majority of cases, only one ear is seen to be affected.
-The pain may be constant or come and go and maybe dull, sharp, or shooting pain.
+The pain may be constant or come and go and may be dull, sharp, or shooting pain.

 Earache can also be associated with fever and temporary hearing loss.
-When young children have ear aches, they tend to be fuzzy and irritated.
+When young children have earaches, they tend to be fuzzy and irritated.
 They may also tug or rub their ears frequently.

 What Are the Common Causes of Ear Infection?